git reset

 We’ve had a whistle stop tour through the three stages using a new file as our

-vehicle but let’s modify file
+vehicle but let’s modify file and see what git does.

 > echo state B > file